emqx/emqx-coap/README.md

 ### NOTES
-emq_coap gateway does not accept POST and DELETE request.
+emq_coap gateway does not accept POST and DELETE requests.

-## Known Issues
-- Upon unloading emq-coap plugin, udp dtls port (5884 by default) could not be closed properly.
-  + The only way to turn off dtls port is restarting EMQ broker.

 License